How Do I Apply to the MPH Program?

 What are the Application Requirements?

-- Two letters of recommendation - One letter must be from academic advisor or instructor; letters from family members or friends will not be accepted
+- Two letters of recommendation - One letter must be from academic advisor or instructor; letters from family members or friends will not be accepted.
+Reference letters can be addressed To Whom it May Concern.

 - At least one 3-credit graduate-level course in the social and behavioral sciences or health services administration core areas of public health